DittoPDX/editablegrid/README.md

       - **double(m, 1, n/a)**: unit is 'm', precision is 1 and symbol for NaN is 'n/a'
       - **double(€, 2, -)**: unit is '€', precision is 2 and symbol for NaN is '-'

-      For string and email columns, you can specify the desired length of the text field used when editing these values, like this: string(40) or email(24).
+      For string and email columns, you can specify the length of the text field, e.g.: string(40) or email(24).
       The default length is 12 for string and 32 for email and website.

+      **Validations**

       A specific style will be applied to numeric columns (bold and aligned to the right).
-      Also, when a numeric cell is edited, the user won't be able to apply its changes until he enters a valid numeric value.
+      Also, when a numeric cell is edited, the user won't be able to apply changes until it's a valid numeric value.
       For emails and dates also, we check that the entered value is a valid email address, resp. date.

       You can also specify a list of predefined values for each column.
       In this case, when a cell is edited, the user will be presented with a drop-down list containing these predefined values.

-   b.
-The table contents, enclosed in the <data> tag:
+   b. **The table contents enclosed in the <data> tag:**

-      This is basically a list of rows, each row containing a value for each column.
+      - This is a list of rows, where each row contains a value for each column.
-      It is recommended to name your columns: this way you can declare them in any order and skip some columns if you want.
+      - It is recommended to name your columns: this way you can declare them in any order, and skip some columns.
-      But naming the columns is not mandatory: the order used in metadata must then be respected.
+      - Naming the columns is not mandatory: the order used in metadata must then be respected.
-      You can also assign a unique id with each row (for example, the id of the row in a database).
+      - You can also assign a unique id with each row (for example, the id of the row in a database).

-   Just have a look at the XML file demo.xml: it should speak for itself.
+   Just have a look at the XML file demo.xml; it's self-explanatory.

-3) In the Javascript file demo_simple.js, all we do is to create an EditableGrid object and specify two things:
+3. In the Javascript file **demo_simple.js**, all we do is to create an EditableGrid object and specify 2 things:

-   a) A function "tableLoaded" that will be called when the grid has been fully loaded.
+   a. **A function "tableLoaded" that will be called when the grid has been fully loaded.**
-      Here we simply display a message and define a renderer for the action column in order to display a delete button (see below for more details about cell renderers).
+      - Here we simply display a message and define a renderer for the action column in order to display a delete button (see below for more details about cell renderers).
-      Then we render the loaded grid in our div "tablecontent" using out css style "testgrid".
+      - Then we render the loaded grid in our div "tablecontent" using out css style "testgrid".

-   b) A function "modelChanged" that will be called each time a cell has been modified by the uses.
+   b. **A function "modelChanged" that will be called each time a cell has been modified by the uses.**
-      Here we just display a message showing the new value.
+      - Here we just display a message showing the new value.
-      In real life, it's here that you can for example update your database (with an AJAX request).
+      - In real life, it's here that you can for example update your database (with an AJAX request).

-   When the EditableGrid object is created with the necessary callbacks activated, we use function "loadXML" to load the XMl file demo.xml.
+   *When the EditableGrid object is created with the necessary callbacks activated, we use function "loadXML" to load the XMl file demo.xml.*

-That's it for the basics of using EditableGrid.
+That ends the basics of learning EditableGrid.

-## Improving our first example
+## Improving the First Example

 You remember we asked you to replace **demo.js** with **demo_simple.js** in demo.html.
 Well now that you are ready to see the real power of EditableGrid, you can use "demo.js" again.

-In this part, we'll see how to further customize our editable grid, using mainly 3 mechanisms:
+In this part, we'll see how to further customize our editable grid, using 3 mechanisms:

-* cell and header renderers that allow you to customize the way values are displayed
+* **cell and header renderers**: allows customizing the way values are displayed
-* cell validators that will allow you to tell when a value entered by the user is valid or not
+* **cell validators**: allows you to detect when user value is valid/not valid
-* enumeration providers that will allow you to dynamically build the list of possible values for a column
+* **enumeration providers**: allows you to dynamically build a column's list of possible values

-The file "demo.js" will bring the following new features to our first example:
+The file **"demo.js"** will provide 8 following new features to our 1st example:

-1. show more details when a cell has been modified
+1. **show more details** when a cell gets modified
-2. add a validator to check that the age must be inside the bounds [16, 100[
+2. **add a validator** to strictly verify age bounds [16, 100] (e.g.)
-3. display the unit in the HEIGHT column
+3. display the **unit** in the HEIGHT column
-4. use a flag image to display the selected country
+4. use a **flag image** to display the selected country
-5. propose a list of countries that depends on the selected continent
+5. propose a **list of countries** that depends on the selected continent
-6. clear the selected country when another continent is selected
+6. **clear the selected country** when another continent is selected
-7. display an information icon in the table header for some columns
+7. **display an information icon** in the table header for some columns
-8. possibility to attach to an existing HTML table (see file demo_attach.html)
+8. possibility to **attach to an existing HTML table** (see file demo_attach.html)

-Let's see how each feature has been implemented in our example:
+Let's see how each feature's 8 implementations in the **demo.js** example:

-1. The modelChanged callback function receives as parameters: rowIndex, columnIndex, oldValue, newValue, row.
+1. The modelChanged callback function receives the parameters **rowIndex, columnIndex, oldValue, newValue, row**.
-   The last parameter "row" can be used to get the row id that was specified in the XML file.
+   The last parameter **"row"** can be used to **get the row id** that was specified in the XML file.
-   In our example, we display a message composed as follows:
+   In the example, we display a message:

        "Value for '" + this.getColumnName(columnIndex) + "' in row " + row.id + " has changed from '" + oldValue + "' to '" + newValue + "'"